PerfectlySoft/PerfectDocs/guide/StORM-Setting-up-a-class.md

 Next, you will need to add properties to the class.
 They will mirror closely your columns in the associated table.
 It's strongly recommended that you keep non-standard characters out of the column names and therefore property names too.

 The first property should be your table's primary key.
 Convention is that this column is called `id` but in reality it can be any valid column name.
-Common data types for primary keys in SQL datasources are integers, strings, and UUID's.
+Common data types for primary keys in SQL datasources are integers, strings, and UUIDs.
 If your primary key is not an auto-incrementing integer sequence, take care with setting your id and maintaining integrity.

 ``` swift
 // NOTE: First param in class should be the ID.